seanbaxter/circle/variant/README.md

 This is a Circle implementation of C++20's [`std::variant`](http://eel.is/c++draft/variant) class.
 The goal of this exercise isn't about providing a faster-compiling variant, although it it that.
 Like my [mdspan implementation](https://github.com/seanbaxter/mdspan#mdspan-circle), working through variant is an opportunity to extend the language so that writing such advanced code no longer poses a challenge.

 The libstdc++ variant is [very scary](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/variant).
 If the veteran C++ programmers who implemented this had so much trouble, what hope is there for the rest of is?
+Standard Library code should be the cleanest, most idiomatic C++ code, and something for users to model in their own programming.
+But if you were to submit code that resembles acutal Standard Library code, it should be rejeceted during review by any serious organization--it's a liability to commit stuff like this!

 This new variant is a simple transliteration from standardese.
-It leverages a bunch of existing Circle features:
+It's model Circle code.
+It's clean because it leverages a bunch of Circle-specific features:

 * [Data member pack declarations](https://github.com/seanbaxter/mdspan#data-member-pack-declarations)
 * [Pack subscript operator](https://github.com/seanbaxter/circle/blob/master/universal/README.md#static-subscripts-and-slices) `...[I]`